-Systemic therapies for vulvar cancer are prescribed by a gynecologic oncologist or a medical oncologist, a doctor who specializes in treating cancer with medication.
+Systemic therapies for vulvar cancer are prescribed by a gynecologic oncologist or a medical oncologist, which is a doctor who specializes in treating cancer with medication.
 Medications are often given through an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
-If you are given oral medications, be sure to ask your health care team about how to safely store and handle it.
+If you are given oral medications to take at home, be sure to ask your health care team about how to safely store and handle them.

 The type of systemic therapy used for vulvar cancer is chemotherapy.
 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

 A chemotherapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

 If the patient will receive external radiation therapy for locally spread vulvar cancer, chemotherapy with cisplatin is sometimes given intravenously every week at the same time as the radiation therapy (see "Chemoradiation therapy for advanced-stage vulvar cancers," above).

 If the cancer has spread beyond the pelvis or has recurred, doctors sometimes consider using drugs that are used to treat cervical cancer and vaginal cancer, which are other squamous cell gynecologic cancers caused by human papillomavirus (HPV).